 Stillingia root is one of the ingredients in Hoxsey Herbal Therapy, which is promoted as an alternative cancer treatment.

 To treat cancer as part of the Hoxsey Herbal Therapy

 Stillingia contains diterpene esters that cause mucosal irritation and skin eruptions.
-Other reported toxicities include vertigo, diarrhea, nausea, vomiting, muscle ache, pruritus, cough, fatigue, and sweating.
-No clinical data support the use of this supplement for any proposed claim.
+Other reported toxicities include vertigo, diarrhea, nausea, vomiting, muscle ache, pruritus, cough, fatigue, and sweating (1).

-Stillingia has not been evaluated for any proposed claim.
-It contains diterpene esters, toxic irritants that can cause swelling and inflammation of the skin (1).
-In vitro research suggests that diterpene esters may have antitumor activity (2), but this has not been confirmed with stillingia root.
+Stillingia contains diterpene esters, toxic irritants that can cause swelling and inflammation of the skin (1).
+In vitro studies have shown that diterpene esters have antitumor activity (2), but stillingia has not been evaluated.